austynloehr/austynloehr.github.io/_tabs/about.md

 order: 1
 ---

-## **Purpose**

-This website serves as a portfolio to showcase my electronics and software projects.
-Whether you're an employer, collaborator, or fellow enthusiast, I hope this portfolio offers insight into my skills and the potential I bring to the table.

 ## **Mission**

 I’m an engineer with a passion for creating innovative solutions that bridge the gap between hardware and software.
-Driven by a love for problem-solving and a commitment to continuous learning, I thrive on tackling complex challenges and delivering impactful results.
+Driven by a love for problem-solving and a commitment to continuous learning, I thrive on tackling complex challenges.

 ## **Career & Education**